 Day 1: Oxford, Cheltenham, Broadway.
 The coach leaves the hotel in Broadway at 9.30am and Oxford Railway Station at 11.00am.
 Begin in the Ashmolean Museum - a treasure-house of art and artefacts from many civilisations.
-The Museum and Art Gallery in Cheltenham, self-styled 'capital' of the Cotswolds, contains a nationally important Arts and Crafts collection, and contemporary work by their artistic descendants.
+The Wilson Museum in Cheltenham, self-styled 'capital' of the Cotswolds, contains a nationally important Arts & Crafts collection.
 Continue to Broadway, where all four nights are spent.

 Day 2: Kelmscott, Chipping Campden.

 Kelmscott is the most evocative and best known of the houses associated with William Morris.
 It looked to him as if it had 'grown up out of the soil', and became his spiritual as well as his family home.
 In 1902 C.R.
 Ashbee and his Guild of Handicraft arrived in the hitherto quiet village of Chipping Campden.
 Here they set up workshops, some of which survive to this day, and their lives and skills are celebrated in a small museum.